DePayFi/web3-payments/README.md

   getTransaction: async (options)=> Transaction (see @depay/web3-wallets for details), options can contain { wallet }
 }
 ```

-`directTransfer`: Indicates if the payment is a direct transfer and does not go through the DePay payment router smart contract.

 `currentRouterAllowance`: Provides the current set allowance for the payment router as BigNumber.